gposingway/Listeningway/README.md

 ## Notes

-- All dependencies (including KissFFT) are now statically linked.
-No extra DLLs are required in the game directory.
+- All dependencies (including KissFFT) are statically linked; no extra DLLs are required in the game directory.
 - If you encounter issues, check the ReShade log for errors.
 - The number of frequency bands and available uniforms are managed in both the C++ code (see `LISTENINGWAY_NUM_BANDS` and `uniform_manager.*`) and your shader code.
 Update both if you want to change the number of bands or add new audio-driven uniforms.
 - Doxygen-style documentation is available for developers.
 Run Doxygen with the provided `Doxyfile` in the `tools/reshade` directory to generate API docs.